plutomi/plutomi/TROUBLESHOOTING.md

 ### proc-macro crate is missing it's build data

-I believe I fixed this by a combination of `cargo clean` + `cargo build` and ensuring `rust-analyzer` was working and discovering directories correctly.
+I believe I fixed this by a combination of `cargo clean` + `cargo build` and ensuring `rust-analyzer` was working and discovering directories correctly in [plutomi.code-workspace](./plutomi.code-workspace).
+If you're using VSCode, you can try to open the workspace file and see if it's able to discover the directories correctly.

 ### error returned from database: 4031 (HY000): The client was disconnected by the server because of inactivity.
 See wait_timeout and interactive_timeout for configuring this behavior